 How much will a fat transplantation and liposuction combination procedure cost?

 Pricing is dependent on size, amount of fat, and number of areas to be treated.
-In general, patients will find single-zone VASERLipo will start at between $3,999.00 to $6,999.00 for the first zone.
+In general, patients will find single-zone VASERLipo will starts from $3,999.00 for the first zone.
 Subsequent zone discounting for the second, third or fourth zones will be applied.
-Generally, depending on the size of the patient and their Body Mass Index (BMI), you can have liposuction on three to four zones for $9,999.00.
-The fat transplantation component of the procedure is usually $3999 for one large zone (for example, an entire face, breasts or buttocks).
+Generally, depending on the size of the patient and their Body Mass Index (BMI), you can have liposuction on three to four zones starting from $9,999.00.
+The fat transplantation component of the procedure is usually begins from $3999 for one large zone (for example, an entire face, breasts or buttocks).

 Why choose SpaMedica and Dr. Mulholland for my a fat transplantation and liposuction combination procedure?